Dick Brooks: Career

 Brooks returned to Donlavey for the 1975 season, driving the No. 90 Ford once again.
-In 25 races Brooks scored fifteen top-ten finishes of which he finished six in the top-five.
+In 25 races, Brooks scored fifteen top-ten finishes of which he finished six in the top-five.
 His best result that season was a second place, in the Delaware 500 at Dover Downs International Speedway.
 Brooks also finished in the top-ten in the final points standings for the first time.
 He continued to drive for Donlavey Racing in 1976.
 Brooks scored eighteen top-ten finishes that year and he finished tenth in the final points standings for the second year in succession.
 Brooks continued his good run for Donlavey Racing in 1977.
 He scored a total of twenty top-ten finishes that season of which he finished seven in the top five.
 He finished sixth in the final points standings, which would turn out to be a career high.
 Brooks had another good year in 1978, with seventeen top-ten finishes.
-He finished eight in the final points standings and left the Donlavey team at the end of the season.
+He finished eighth in the final points standings and left the Donlavey team at the end of the season.

 Brooks moved to the team of Nelson Malloch in 1979, driving the No. 05 Oldsmobile and Chevy.
 Brooks had a lot of mechanical issues during the season and only managed to finish thirteen of 27 races that year.
 Brooks scored eight top-ten finishes during the year and finished 22nd in the final points standings.
 He stayed with Malloch for the 1980 season but left the team after he only finished five of the first sixteen races.
 Brooks entered in three more races that season, which he drove for Banjo Matthews.

 Brooks only drove five races each season in 1981 and 1982 before reuniting with Donlavey for 1983.
 After finishing fifth in the Daytona 500, he had several other solid runs.
 After four races, Brooks led the point standings for the only time in his NASCAR career.
 Brooks also led the most laps in the third race of the year, at Rockingham, but retired on lap 384.
 This was the only time in Brooks's career that he led the most laps during a race.
 Brooks faded to fourteenth at season's end.
 In 1984, the Donlavey team struggled to keep up with the better-financed teams and Brooks finished fifteenth.
 After driving three races for the Petty Enterprises team in 1985, Brooks left.
 His final NASCAR race was behind the wheel of a Rick Hendrick-owned car in the 1985 World 600 where he finished in tenth place.